Marthasterias

 Marthasterias is a genus of starfish in the family Asteriidae.
-It is monotypic and the only species in the genus is Marthasterias glacialis, commonly known as the spiny starfish.
-It is native to the eastern Atlantic Ocean.
+Both species in the genus are commonly known as the spiny starfish.

+Species

+As of October 2023 the accepted species are:

 Description

 Marthasterias glacialis is a fairly large starfish with a small central disc and five slender, tapering arms.
 Each arm has three longitudinal rows of conical, whitish spines, usually with purple tips, each surrounded by a wreath of pedicellariae.
 The background colour is variable and may be brownish or greenish-grey, tinged with yellow or red and sometimes with purple at the tips of the arms.
 This species can grow to 70 cm but a more usual size is 25 to 30 cm.
 It is sometimes confused with the northern starfish Leptasterias muelleri.

 Distribution and habitat

-Marthasterias glacialis is native to the Eastern Atlantic Ocean (from Iceland and Macaronesia in the North Atlantic to Angola and South Africa in the South Atlantic), and the Baltic and Mediterranean seas.
+Marthasterias glacialis is native to the Eastern Atlantic Ocean (from Iceland and Macaronesia in the North Atlantic, while M. capensis is known from Angola and South Africa in the South Atlantic), and the Baltic and Mediterranean seas.
 Around the British Isles it is limited to the western side of Scotland, Wales, the western part of southern England and most of Ireland.
 Its depth range is subtidal down to about 200 m and it is found on both sheltered muddy substrates and on rocks.